 Climate change: Extreme fire risk may double

 The average season length with "very high and extreme" climatic fire risk could almost double under climate change by 2090.
 Photo / File A warming New Zealand could help its pine forests grow - but not without extreme fire risk almost doubling by the end of the century.
 Scion researchers have modelled what climate change will mean for the country's plantation forests, taking into account everything from growth gains to risk from pests, disease and wind.
 The modelling suggested changing climatic conditions - notably higher temperatures and changes in rainfall - would bring little gains in productivity for our main commercial forest species, radiata pine.
 But when the photosynthetic effects from increasing carbon dioxide were factored in, the researchers estimated productivity gains of around 10 per cent by 2040, and double that by 2090.
 The study's lead author, Dr Michael Watt, said there were some other positives that emerged from the projections.
 More growth would mean greater uptake of CO2 which could further offset New Zealand's carbon emissions.
 Further, two key pine needle diseases that were modelled - dothistroma and cyclaneusma - didn't appear to become more damaging under climate change.
 But Watt said the increased productivity would bring marked increases in wind risk, due to trees becoming taller and more slender.
 Further, the average season length with "very high and extreme" climatic fire risk could almost double under climate change by 2090.
 Rural fires already wreak enough damage to cost the economy around $67 million each year, although they generally tended to be smaller, and not on the scale of monster blazes seen in dry places like Australia that roll through thousands of hectares of land.
 Under projected scenarios, which assumed several degrees of average temperature increase and stronger, more frequent westerly winds, firefighters could face not just more and larger fires, but those with extreme characteristics that can threaten crews.
 Scion senior scientist Grant Pearce found that almost all areas of the country would see an increase in fire danger, with the average fire season length increasing by about 70 per cent up to 2040, and by about 80 per cent up to 2090.
 Although the most fire prone regions of Gisborne, Marlborough and Canterbury would remain the most at risk, the relative increase in risk was highest in Wellington and coastal Otago, where it could double and triple to 30 days and 20 days per season, respectively.
 The new study found a further risk of damage from insects, Watt said.
 "We don't currently have any damaging insects with New Zealand plantations, but population levels and resulting damage are likely to increase in the future as warmer temperatures accelerate insect development."
 Watt expected the new findings would prove helpful to forest managers in planning for the future.
-Crews were called to the scene around 8.20pm.
+The incidents are being investigated and firefighters may face disciplinary action.